Project-OSRM/osrm-backend/docs/http.md

 ### Lane

-A lane give a representation of turn lane at the corresponding turn location.
+A `Lane` represents a turn lane at the corresponding turn location.

 #### Properties